ibm-cloud-docs/solution-tutorials/mean-stack.md

    ```
    {: codeblock}

-2. Create a secret in the project that contains the keys/values from the `.env` file.
+2. Create a secret in the project that contains the keys/values from the `.env` file you used earlier to run the application locally, this secret will be consumed by the application running in the cloud.
+For more about secrets, see [Setting up and using secrets and configmaps](https://{DomainName}/docs/codeengine?topic=codeengine-configmap-secret).

    ```sh
    ibmcloud ce secret create --name mean-stack-secrets --from-env-file .env